 You may be in a situation in which either you or your former partner is planning on moving out of the state of Ohio.
 In a parental relocation case, it is very important that parties look to the child custody order or child custody agreement.

-If the non-custodial parent is moving out of state without the child, they are generally not legally obligated to file a notice of intent.
+If the non-custodial parent is moving out of state without the child, Ohio custody laws on moving out of state deems that they are generally not legally obligated to file a notice of intent.
 Of course, regardless of this fact, it is still always a good idea to keep your family updated on your long-term plans.
 In addition, it is possible that this parent’s visitation rights will be impacted by the move.
 Logistics may warrant a new visitation schedule.

 The Big Question: Can a Parent Move a Child Out of the State of Ohio?

 This is a question that does not have an easy answer: it will always depend on the specific circumstances of the case.
-Ultimately, Ohio’s best interests of the child legal standard controls parental relocation cases.
+Ultimately, Ohio’s custody laws on moving out of state keep the best interests of the child at mind.
 An Ohio family law court may block the move if the court determines that it is better for the child to stay in Ohio in order to live with their other parent who is not relocating.
 In assessing parental relocation cases, Ohio courts will consider a wide range of different factors, including:

 - The reason behind the proposed move;